 A Classic Southern Sweet Potato Souffle Recipe from Historic Beaufort, N.C.

 If you are looking for an easy, southern holiday side, then I have the perfect recipe for you.
-It's not that different than a casserole, but the recipe calls it a "souffle."
-It will work great for any time of the year, but it screams the holidays and will be fabulous for your holiday meal.
+It's not different from a casserole, but it is without marshmallows, which causes it to have the souffle name.
+It will work great for any time of the year, but it screams the holidays because sweet potatoes are in season in North Carolina.
+This dish pairs well with the traditional holiday turkey or ham.
+However, it is also divine with pork tenderloin.

 Sweet Potato Souffle dish that is perfect for the holidays. #Holidays #SideDishes #SweetPotatoes

 This is a classic, traditional recipe that can be used for years.
 I have just one warning.
-It has lots of sugar, but it's tasty.
+It has lots of Sugar, but it's tasty.
+I sometimes cut the sugar somewhat.

 North Carolina is a top producing Sweet Potato state